 • IFRS 16 'Leases' sets out the principles for the recognition, measurement, presentation and disclosure of leases and replaces IAS 17 'Leases'.
 The standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 The Standard also contains enhanced disclosure requirements for lessees.
-This IFRS will become effective for accounting periods starting on January 1, 2019 with early application permitted for companies applying IFRS 15 'Revenue from Contracts with Customers'.
+This IFRS will become effective for accounting periods starting on January 1, 2019.